The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Results and Discussion

 is zero at $S_{\rm B} = 1$.
 This result is confirmed in Figs.~4a and~4b, where we show how $S_{\rm B}$ and $\Gamma_{\rm A}^{\rm (B)}$, respectively, vary with $x_{\rm B}$ at various different thermodynamic state points, for a slit pore with $\beta\epsilon_{\rm w, A} = \beta\epsilon_{\rm w, B} = 2.0$ and $L = 8\sigma$.

 The point at which the relative adsorption is zero defines the aneotropic composition \cite{McLure1973, telodagamaStructureSurfaceTension1983, Fouad2017}.
 For the liquid--vapor interface of a similar binary LJ mixture to that studied here, Telo da Gama and Evans \cite{telodagamaStructureSurfaceTension1983} also reported that $x^{\rm (an)}_{\rm B}\approx x^{\rm (az)}_{\rm B}$, for which they provided a qualitative explanation: at low $x_{\rm B}$, the vapor phase is relatively enriched in species B, leading to preferential adsorption of B; at $x_{\rm B} = x_{\rm B}^{\rm (az)}$, the liquid and vapor phases have identical compositions and the adsorption vanishes; for high $x_{\rm B}$ the liquid becomes relatively richer in species B than the vapor, causing the adsorption to change sign.
-In other words, the sign of $\Gamma^{\rm (B)}_{\rm A}$ is controlled by whether the bulk vapor or bulk liquid phase is enriched in species B.
+In other words, the sign of $\Gamma^{\rm (B)}_{\rm A}$ is controlled by whether the bulk vapor or bulk liquid phase is enriched in species B. \tcr{Based on our results, it would seem that, when the walls interact with A and B in the same manner, a similar qualitative understanding extends to fluids under confinement.}

-Telo da Gama and Evans also found that the liquid--vapor surface tension is minimum at the aneotropic point.
-From Eq.~\ref{eqn:GammaA-gammaDeriv}, and using the Gibbs--Duhem relation, we find
+Telo da Gama and Evans also found that the liquid--vapor surface tension is minimum at the aneotropic point. \tcr{It is natural, then, to explore the extent to which the aneotropic point influences the wall--fluid interfacial tension in these confined systems.} From Eq.~\ref{eqn:GammaA-gammaDeriv}, and using the Gibbs--Duhem relation, we find

 Evaluating at $x_{\rm B} = x_{\rm B}^{\rm (an)}$, where $\Gamma_{\rm A} = \Gamma_{\rm B} = 0$, we have